metaplex-foundation/developer-hub/src/pages/core-candy-machine/withdrawing-a-candy-machine.md

 ---
-title: Withdrawing a Candy Machine
+title: Withdrawing a Core Candy Machine
-metaTitle: Candy Machine V4 - Withdrawing a Candy Machine
+metaTitle: Core Candy Machine - Withdrawing a Core Candy Machine
-description: How to fetch the data of a Core Candy Machine V4
+description: How to withdraw a Core Candy Machine and claim back rent.
 ---

-The withdrawing of a Candy Machine returns all the on chain storage rent cost of the Candy Machine while subsequently deleting the data and making the Candy Machine unusable.
+The withdrawing of a Core Candy Machine returns all the on chain storage rent cost of the Candy Machine while subsequently deleting the data and making the Candy Machine unusable.

 {% callout %}
-This operation is irreversible so only withdraw your Candy Machine when you are 100% finished with the minting process.
-Your Candy Machine can not be reinstated or recovered.
+This operation is irreversible so only withdraw your Core Candy Machine when you are 100% finished with the minting process.
+Your Core Candy Machine can not be reinstated or recovered.
 {% /callout %}

-{% dialect-switcher title="Create a MPL Core Collection" %}
+{% dialect-switcher title="Withdraw a Core Candy Machine" %}
 {% dialect title="JavaScript" id="js" %}

 ```ts